-This Saturday, around 700 EDL members swarmed on Dudley, ready to down some British bitter and march around holding paranoid signs about Muslims in the name of patriotism.
+This Saturday, around 700 English Defence League (EDL) members swarmed on Dudley, ready to down some British bitter and march around holding paranoid signs about Muslims in the name of patriotism.

 The town was locked down, with police from all over the country manning both the roads and the giant metal roadblocks that had been set up along the march route.
 These were put in place to keep the EDL lot away from the 50 or so anti-fascists holding a counter-protest, as well as local Muslims who'd gathered near a mosque.

 Once everyone had drunk a belly-full, the majority started their march.
-Chants from the "non-racist" EDL ranged from "If you all hate Pakis clap your hands," to the ever-popular "No surrender to the Taliban" – a weird choice considering the Taliban has very little to do with the UK, be that Islam or just generally anything.
+Chants from the "non-racist" EDL ranged from "If you all hate Pakis clap your hands" to the ever-popular "No surrender to the Taliban"—a weird choice considering the Taliban has very little to do with the UK.

-At the rally – called to protest a mosque being built in Dudley – speaker after speaker spoke of the evils of Islam and defiantly claimed the EDL was alive and kicking despite widespread reports the far right group is in decline.
-EDL top man Ian Crossland said: "We should send them back to the sandpit they all came from, and then turn that sandpit into glass," before mistaking Black Country folk for Brummies.
+At the rally—called to protest a mosque being built in Dudley—speaker after speaker spoke of the evils of Islam and defiantly claimed the EDL was alive and kicking despite widespread reports the far right group is in decline.
+EDL top man Ian Crossland said, "We should send them back to the sandpit they all came from, and then turn that sandpit into glass."

 After the rally ended the EDL melted away, leaving the town in the fleet of coaches they came in.

 Colin Lunn from the EDL media team said: "It was a successful day for us.
 We made our point.
 It was a shame that the police operation stopped the people seeing what we are all about."